Question 12:

 See section IV.
 C.1 of the FOA for more information regarding the submission of concept papers.
 Please note that all Full Applications that pass compliance review will undergo comprehensive technical merit review according to the criteria identified in Section V.A.2 of the FOA.

-Does the development of alternative fuels for internal combustion engines lie within the AOIs?
+Question 25: Does the development of alternative fuels for internal combustion engines lie within the AOIs?

 Answer 25: